dr6719010-dot/End-to-End-Threat-Simulation-Network-Intrusion-Detection-Lab/README.md

 # End-to-End Threat Simulation & Network Intrusion Detection Lab

 ## Overview
-This project is a cybersecurity lab designed to simulate common network threats and analyze them using monitoring tools.
+This project is a cybersecurity lab designed to simulate network threats and detect them using an Intrusion Detection System.

-The goal is to understand how attacks appear in network traffic and how they can be detected.
+The goal of this lab is to understand how malicious activities appear in network traffic and how IDS tools can identify suspicious behavior.

-This lab demonstrates basic concepts such as:
+This lab demonstrates concepts such as:

 - Network reconnaissance
 - Password attacks
-- Suspicious traffic monitoring
+- Suspicious traffic detection
-- Intrusion detection
+- Intrusion detection using Snort

 ---